Types of Teams

 Outpatient Visitation Teams

 This program strives to bridge the connection of social support between hospitalization and the time spent at home for patients who are frequently in and out of the hospital due to medical needs.
-In particular, we are serving outpatients who are between the ages of 20-25.
 People in this age group can become lonely for companionship because they have graduated from school and frequently have to pass their days at home alone.
 Due to their medical issues, these young adults are unable to engage in many of the other activities and jobs their peers take part in.
 Streetlight members sign up to be on an outpatient team in addition to their weekly shift work.
 The families and patients seem to really appreciate the home visits which might include watching a movie, exchanging favorite YouTube videos, doing crafts or accompanying a patient to a family party or Hippodrome play.
-We currently have seven different outpatient teams.